AgrosupDijon-DSI/css_select/Documentation/PageStylesheetSelector/Configuration/Reference/Index.rst

          boolean

    Description
-         Use TYPO3 ResourceCompressor to compress css files
+         Use TYPO3 ResourceCompressor to minify and compress css files.
+         Minification will remove all excess space.
+         Compression will depends of the settings of your TYPO3 installation.
+See $TYPO3_CONF_VARS['FE']['compressionLevel']

    Default
          0